Technical Failure vs Absolute Failure

 Eccentrically is the opposite.
 It means the lowering or accepting phase of a resistance exercise.
 So lowering the weights in the example below towards the floor.

-We’re stronger eccentrically, so if you had help on the concentric you could keep lowering the weight under control for a few more reps past momentary muscle failure.
-That’s a whole other discussion.
+We’re stronger eccentrically, so if you had help on the concentric you could keep lowering the weight under control for a few more reps through the range of motion past momentary muscle failure.
+That’s a whole other discussion and is often referred to as eccentric overload training.

-I prefer the term “absolute failure” to momentary muscle failure but the latter is what is used in most research.
+But note that momentary muscle failure is the term you're more likely to find in the research papers.
 It’s a fancy way to say the muscles experience a momentary failure and the inability to perform another repetition.

 Tomato-Tomatoe